Saeris/typeface-beleren-bold/README.md

 ## 📣 Acknowledgements

 The fonts in this library have been extracted from Magic: The Gathering's official website, which is owned by [Wizards of the Coast](http://magicthegathering.com).
-This is not an official or authorized library and it is published for non-commercial use and comes with no support.
+This is not an official or authorized library!
+It is published for non-commercial use and comes with no support.

 ## 🥂 License